-Per the Instructions for Form 1065 U.S. Return of Partnership Income
+Per IRS Instructions for Form 1065 U.S. Return of Partnership Income, on page 42:

-Lines 16d - 16h.
+Lines 16e–16h.
 Foreign Gross Income Sourced at Partnership Level

 Separately report gross income from sources outside the United States by category of income as follows.
 See Pub.
 514 and the Instructions for Form 1116 for more information on the categories of income.